Skip to main content

 Automatic aqua Installation

 tfaction now installs aqua automatically, so users no longer need to install it themselves.
-However, the aqua version is hardcoded and cannot be changed.
+However, the aqua version is hard-coded and cannot be changed.
 This makes it easier to adopt tfaction even if you are not already using aqua.

 Bug Fixes